 If you’re using a Mac Pro or an iMac, this might not be for you.
 But for the many people who use MacBook Pros, this makes a great companion.
 By using the TS2 dock with the Caldigit utility you can safely disconnect all your drives simultaneously and simply unplug one cable when it’s time to leave the office with your laptop.
 On your return, simply plug that cable back in and you’ll be instantly connected to your monitor, your hard drives, your network, microphone, speakers and a host of other peripherals.
 As well as keeping your desk setup neat and tidy, it’s simply a satisfying, fast way to get back to work.
 I simply wouldn’t use a laptop in my office without using a dock like this, it’s a real game changer!

 When comparing all the Thunderbolt 2 docks on the market, the Caldigit TS2 makes a strong case for itself with the inclusion of a pair of eSATA ports, something that is missing on many other docks.
 If you need those ports, as many professionals in the photo and video industry do, this is the best option out there.
 On the other hand, consumers using less expensive hard drives and peripherals might find the inclusion of only 3xUSB 3.0 ports a bit constricting.
 Throw a couple of USB hard drives on there and a memory card reader, hardly a difficult scenario to imagine, and you’ve already maxed those out.
 This leaves you plugging things like keyboards and graphics tablets into the USB ports on your laptop, which somewhat defeats the purpose of a one-cable-to-connect-it-all docking solution.
-It’s a great products, but if it had two more USB ports it would be darn near perfect.
+It’s a great product, but if it had two more USB ports it would be darn near perfect.